Final Cut Pro X

 Gyroflow Toolbox allows you to import Gyroflow Projects directly into Apple's Final Cut Pro.
 This allows you to take the stablised data from Gyroflow and use it within Final Cut Pro as an effect, so that you don't have to export a ProRes file (for example), from Gyroflow - avoiding any round-tripping, and unnessary render files.

-It also allows you to manipulate and keyframe parameters such as FOV, Smoothness and Lens Correction directly within Final Cut Pro.
+It also allows you to manipulate and keyframe parameters such as FOV, Smoothness, Lens Correction, Horizon Lock/Roll, Position Offset and Rotation directly within Final Cut Pro.

 Gyroflow Toolbox is powered by the same Gyroflow Core Engine that the hero Gyroflow application uses, so you get the same awesome performance in Final Cut Pro as you do in the hero Gyroflow application.